dougeby/IntuneDocs/intune/get-support.md

 Microsoft provides global technical, pre-sales, billing, and subscription support for Microsoft Intune.
 Support is available both online and by phone for paid and trial subscriptions.
 Online technical support is available in English and Japanese.
 Phone support and online billing support are available in additional languages.

 >[!IMPORTANT]
-> For technical support with products that work with Intune but not made by Microsoft, for example SaaSwedo, Cisco, or Lookout, contact the supplier of that product first.
+> For technical support with products that work with Intune but not made by Microsoft, for example Saaswedo, Cisco, or Lookout, contact the supplier of that product first.
 Before you open a request with Intune support, ensure you configured the other product correctly.

 ## Create an online support ticket